“Chuck and the guys are in the basement.”

 Steve rolled a die.
 “Okay, Dirk’s near-invisible outline slides along the walls.
 One of the figures glances in his direction.
 Its head is hairless, with a pale face like melted wax, and eyes black like they’re all pupil.
 The creature’s gaze lingers, but finally it turns away, apparently fooled by the chameleon armor.”

-Rei said, “I creep back and tell the others that I think they’re shapestealers.”
+Rei said, “I creep back to tell the others that I think they’re shapestealers.”

 “What are those?” said Tess.